 - Standard I/O Mapped I/O Interfacing

-In this article, we will be highlighting the significant differences between Memory-Mapped I/O Interfacing and Standard I/O Mapped I/O Interfacing.
-But before that let’s look into their basic introductions.
+In this article, we will highlight the significant differences between Memory-Mapped I/O Interfacing and Standard I/O-mapped I/O Interfacing.
+But before that, let’s look at their basic introductions.

-Memory-Mapped I/O devices are treated as memory locations and not any separate I/O peripherals.
-In the case of memory-mapped I/O peripherals no separate memory is allocated for I/O devices, i.e., they share the same memory.
+Memory-mapped I/O devices are treated as memory locations and not separate I/O peripherals.
+In the case of memory-mapped I/O peripherals, no separate memory is allocated for I/O devices; they share the same memory.
 A 16-bit address is assigned for the I/O devices in the memory.

 Moreover, I/O devices and memory share the same bus to transfer data to and from the processor.
-As a result, this minimizes the addressing and memory capacity.
-The memory-mapped I/O interfacing is used in applications having small memory requirements.
+This minimizes addressing and memory capacity.
+Memory-mapped I/O interfacing is used in applications with small memory requirements.

-In this scenario, the I/O ports are considered memory locations used for performing the writing and reading operations.
-The same set of instructions is used for the transfer of data to and from the I/O or the memory.
+In this scenario, the I/O ports are memory locations for writing and reading operations.
+The same set of instructions is used for transferring data to and from the I/O or memory.
 A control signal is activated whenever an address is sent over the address line.
 In a memory-mapped I/O peripheral, the data from the I/O device is sent to the ALU (arithmetic and logical unit).

 What is I/O Mapped I/O Interfacing?

-I/O Mapped I/O devices are also called isolated I/O mapping as the I/O devices are allotted separate addressing space from the memory.
-These distinct spaces specially allotted for the I/O peripherals are called as ‘Ports’.
+I/O-mapped I/O devices are also called isolated I/O mapping, as the I/O devices are allotted a separate addressing space from the memory.
+These distinct spaces allotted for the I/O peripherals are called ‘Ports.’
 Therefore, separate instructions for reading and writing are present for both I/O and memory.

-The I/O devices in this case have been assigned distinct read and write control lines.
-The data transfer in the case of I/O mapped I/O devices occurs such that when a piece of data or information has to be transmitted from the I/O to the processes it is firstly placed on the common address bus, followed by the activation of the I/O read and I/O write control lines in order to enable this data transfer.
+In this case, the I/O devices have been assigned distinct read and write control lines.
+Data transfer in the case of I/O-mapped I/O devices occurs such that when data or information has to be transmitted from the I/O to the processes, it is first placed on the common address bus, followed by the activation of the I/O read and I/O write control lines to enable this data transfer.

 This kind of system is applicable in scenarios where the memory requirements are large.
-In contrast to the memory-mapped I/O system, the I/O mapped I/O system operates vis the I/O read and I/O write cycles.
-However, it interfaces comparatively lesser ports i.e. approximately 256.
-Moreover, the arithmetic and logic unit (ALU) operations cannot be performed using the information accessed from the I/O devices of the I/O mapped I/O system approach.
+In contrast to the memory-mapped I/O system, the I/O-mapped I/O system operates vis the I/O read and I/O write cycles.
+However, it interfaces comparatively fewer ports, approximately 256.
+Moreover, the arithmetic and logic unit (ALU) operations cannot be performed using the information accessed from the I/O devices of the I/O-mapped I/O system approach.

 Difference Between Memory-mapped I/O and I/O-mapped I/O

-The key differences between Memory-mapped I/O and I/O-mapped I/O approaches are listed in the table given below.
+The key differences between Memory-mapped IO and IO-mapped IO are listed in the table below.

 Parameter | Memory-mapped I/O | I/O-mapped I/O |